srivats0603/Algos_Practice/README.md

 "roman_to_int.py" - A simple algo to convert a roman number in form of a string to a decimal integer.

 "search_insert.py" - Given a sorted array and a target value, uses binary search to return the index where the target should be inserted in the array.

+"single_number.py" - Given an array of numbers where all but one elements have duplicates, these algos find the only non-duplicate element.

 "sqrt_func.py" - Given a number, this algo finds its square root, without using inbuilt libraries.